Limeburners Creek National Park: Fire management

 It is understood that Australian biota has adapted to moderately high wildfire frequency which has previously been governed by Indigenous land management practices and natural phenomena, however, NPWS NSW have also recognised that the frequency of wildfires has increased dramatically since European occupation of the land.
-The changing fire regime is largely attributed to the changing climate, however, it is important to note the role of arson, with some of the more recent fires having been lit alongside Maria River Road and various tracks throughout the park.
+The changing fire regime is largely attributed to the changing climate, however, the role of arson, with some of the more recent fires having been lit alongside Maria River Road and various tracks throughout the park.
 Although ecosystems within the national park all demand a level of protection from wildfires, they have differing fire regimes and so careful management by NPWS NSW is critical to ensuring that wildfires burn with particular intensities, frequencies and extents in these ecosystems.
 Fires occurring within Limeburners Creek National Park are largely controlled by NPWS NSW, sometimes in conjunction with the New South Wales Rural Fire Service, however, controlled burns are generally performed and managed chiefly by NPWS NSW, in accordance with their Fire Management Strategy.